Intex Excursion Pro kayak opinion

 Is the Intex Excursion Pro worth it?

-If you can buy the Intex Excursion Pro for around $250-280, it is worth it.
-It comes with a bunch of accessories, and it performs well enough to make it on my list of the best inflatable kayaks of 2021.
+It is worth it if you can buy the Intex Excursion Pro for around $250-280.
+It comes with a bunch of accessories, and it performs well enough to make it on my list of the best kayaks of 2024.

 The manufacturer – Intex